nfldac-ken/led_blocks_tutorial/single_LED.md

 Change the pause ms to 200

-Make the pattern of white dots, create a number tick shape.
+Make the pattern of white dots, create a tick shape.

 Check and change if required, the digital write pin P13 value to 1.